openxla/xla/docs/errors/error_1000.md

     etc) for the largest tensors in the program if the model architecture and quality requirements allow.
 Note that this change can affect model behaviour and should be considered carefully.

+##### Micro-batching (optional)

+If reducing the global batch size or increasing the chip count is not viable, and the batch size per chip is not already minimized, you can try a micro-batching strategy:

+- Split each batch into `n` micro-batches;
+- For each micro-batch, process the forward and backward pass;
+- Once this is done, accumulate the gradients and update the weight as a whole.

+This process reduces the activation memory as we divided each batch into `n` micro-batches, so that the if the original batch had size `M`, the activation memory size becomes `M/n`.

+**Potential issues:**
+- This process increases step time as we have multiple forward and backward passes.
+- If the sizes of the model and micro-batch are too different, you may face convergence issues in your model.

 #### Scenario 3.B Optimize architecture and sharding